rsnodgrass/pyxantech/README.md

   [Dayton Audio DAX66](https://www.parts-express.com/dayton-audio-dax66-6-source-6-room-distributed-whole-house-audio-system-with-keypads-25-wpc--300-585)
   appear to have licensed or copied the serial interface from Xantech.
 Both Monoprice and Dayton Audio use a version of the Xantech multi-zone controller protocol.
-* Soundavo WS66i is an updated version of the Monoprice 10761 which includes 2 wireless streamers, IP/telnet based control, etc. It has not been tested with this, but should use the monoprice6 integration when RS232 controlled.
+* Soundavo WS66i is an updated version of the Monoprice 10761 which includes 2 wireless streamers, IP/telnet-based control, etc. It has not been tested with this, but should use the monoprice6 integration when RS232 controlled.

 #### Xantech High-Density Cable Models